iamcodex96/reAnimate/README.md

 ReAnimate
 ---
 ReAnimate is a powerful and modular reactive animation library built using **RxJS**.
-It provides a straightforward way to create smooth, efficient animations using reactive programming techniques.
-The project is designed with flexibility and composability in mind, making it an excellent choice for building complex animation sequences.
+It provides an easy way to create smooth, efficient animations using reactive programming techniques.
+The project is designed with flexibility and composability in mind.

 ---

 ## Features
-- **Core Animation Logic:** The core logic for animations is housed in the `animation-core` module.
+- **Core Animation Logic**: Create animations using RxJS observables.
-- **Utility Functions:** Helper utilities for animation (e.g., DOM bindings) are available in `animation-utils`.
-- **Easing Functions:** Flexible easing functions to customize animation curves, located in `animation-easings`.
+- **Easing Functions**: Flexible easing functions to customize animation curves.
-- **RxJS Integration:** Provides seamless animation creation using RxJS observables and operators.
-- **Extensible and Flexible:** Built for developers to easily extend and create custom animations.

----

-## Project Structure

-### `src/index.ts`
-The main entry point of the library.
-It exports the core functionality, utilities, and easing functions, making them accessible for external use.

-### `src/animation-core/animation.ts`
-Defines the core animation logic and APIs to create, control, and manage animations.
-This module serves as the foundation of the library.

-### `src/animation-utils/style-binding.util.ts`
-Contains utility functions for DOM integration.
-For example, it may include methods to bind animations directly to DOM elements or manipulate them in real-time.

-### `src/animation-easings/easings.ts`
-Provides a rich library of easing functions (e.g., linear, ease-in-out) to apply customizable curves to animations.
+- **RxJS Integration**: Leverages RxJS operators like `observeOn` for seamless scheduling.

 ---